1. Blog

 • different regulations may apply depending on the route

-AirHelp’s ability to handle multiple regulations means UK travellers don’t have to figure out whether a disruption falls under UK261, EU261 or another system — the company does it for them.
+AirHelp's ability to handle multiple regulations means UK travellers don't have to work out whether a disruption falls under UK261, EU261 or another framework.

-AirHelp’s scale and tools genuinely contribute to a more seamless experience for UK travellers.
+AirHelp’s scale and tools genuinely contribute to a seamless experience for UK travellers.

 Bottom line